 - listening twice as much as one speaks (we have two ears and one mouth, after all);

 - consulting widely with relevant State and Territory Law Societies, family violence groups, Youth and Protections Services and any other relevant stakeholder that understands the true deficiencies in the Australian Family Law System.

-If you or someone you know is experiencing a family law or family violence problem, you can contact Jonathan Statham or one of our other experienced family law solicitors.
+If you or someone you know is experiencing a family law or family violence problem, you can contact Carlos Turini or one of our other experienced family law solicitors.